 The filer used to generate the mipmaps is also important.
-Normally "box" filter is good enough, but when there are many smaller details, these can easily become to blurred.
+Normally "box" filter is good enough, but when there are many smaller details, these can easily become too blurred or strange aliasing patterns might arise.
 It is then better to use something like "bessel", "cubic", "catrom" or similar.
-In the texture export tools there should be a list of these to check.
+In the texture export tools there should be a list of these to chose from under mipmap generation.
 Best is to zoom out so it looks OK, and only if there are any strangeness do you have to think closer about what filter is being used.
 As said normally it is not a problem.